Temples of The Church of Jesus Christ of Latter-day Saints

 Toronto Ontario Temple

-44th dedicated temple in operation; temporarily closed
+44th dedicated temple in operation; closed for renovation; preparing for public open house beginning 13 February 2025

 Torreón Mexico Temple